 Entity Framework Core: small tips and tricks

 Entity Framework Core is an awesome way to abstract the database away.
-It provides a strongly typed object framework (ORM) so you can manipulate objects instead of queries and datatables to map yourself.
+It provides a strongly typed object framework (ORM) so you can manipulate objects instead of queries and data tables that you have to map yourself.
 It's a great tool in the .NET ecosystem because developers are often bad at writing SQL queries.
-Most of the developers can easily handle basic situations but when it comes to complicated queries or high-load ones, their skills reach out their limits and it can occurs big issues.
-By abstracting the database to make it something "codeable", EF Core makes the data querying easier but it's not a magic tool so some bad uses of it can still occurs some bad situations you prefer to avoid.
-This is some little tips & ticks that can easily avoid some pretty bads situations or make the debugging of them a little less painful.
+Most developers can easily handle basic situations but when it comes to complicated or high-load queries, their skills reach their limits and big issues can occur.
+By abstracting the database to make it something "codeable", EF Core makes data querying easier but it's not a magic tool, so some bad uses of it can still lead to bad situations you would prefer to avoid.
+Here are some little tips & tricks that can easily avoid some pretty bad situations, or make debugging them a little less painful.

 TagWith